hishamcse/Corona/README.md

 # Corona
-Simple Corona App with Update.This app
+Simple Corona App with Update using Java and Javafx
- Will be updated with new features soon